 A noticeable gyaru kei fashion brand lately.

-The clothes are revealing with slits and can be styled well with platform shoes, making it suit gyaru kei fashion, but the cool designs also give off metropolitan vibes that also suit Mode kei.
+well with platform shoes, making it suit gyaru kei fashion, but the cool

-Ank Rouge (アンクルージュ)
+Ank Rouge

-The famous brand which offers the latest trending gyaru kei designs.
-The director is reader model Matsuoka Rie (Okarie) from gyaru kei magazines, and the clothes have a classic girly vibe that can be dressed down in a casual way; “modern gyaru”.
+designs.
+The director is reader model Matsuoka Rie (Okarie) from gyaru kei magazines, and the clothes have a classic girly vibe that can be dressed

-Because the brand’s clothes are modest, out of all the gyaru fashion it has a “retro girly” vibe.
+Because the brand’s clothes are modest, out of all the gyaru

 ANAP(アナップ)

-The models have healthy tans and flashy eye makeup, and it is the originator of the sporty and casual vibe within gyaru kei.
+makeup, and it is the originator of the sporty and casual vibe within gyaru kei.

 -